libbyshoop/csinparallel/modules/GPUProgramming/source/CUDA2D/CUDA2D.rst

 CUDA Memory Types
 #################

-The reason CUDA architecture has many memory types is increasing the memory accessing speed so that data transfer speed can match data processing speed.The following example will show you why matching these two speeds is so important to GPU computation.
+The reason CUDA architecture has many memory types is to increase the memory accessing speed so that data transfer speed can match data processing speed.
+The following example will show you why matching these two speeds is so important to GPU computation.

 One of the most important standards of a processor's computation ability is its flops_ computation.
 We assume that in order to perform one floating point operation, the runtime need to transfer one single-precision floating-point from global memory datum to the computational kernel.
 With this in mind, we can proceed to our example.